allmhuran/cdcx/README.md

 `@previousEndLsn (binary(10))` :
 <ul>
 Where are you up to?
-This should be the same as the value of a previous @endLsn (normal sliding window semantics).
+This should be the same as the value of a previous @endLsn.
 CDCX will bounds-check this for you.
 </ul>

 `@startLsn (binary(10) output)` :